pySTEPS/cookiecutter-pysteps-plugin/docs/index.rst

 However, this can be a daunting task if you are creating your first plugin.
-To provide a easy-to-follow introduction to the plugin architecture, in the :ref:`create_your_own_plugin` section we present a step-by-step guide creating, from scratch, a minimal working example of an importers plugin.
+To provide a easy-to-follow introduction to the plugin architecture, in the :ref:`create_your_own_plugin` section we present a step-by-step guide creating, from scratch, a minimal working example of a pysteps plugin.
 This tutorial explains in detail all the elements needed for the plugin to work correctly.

 .. toctree::